-A key strategy to mitigate climate change is to work minimise greenhouse gas emissions – this includes working with industry and big business to reduce emissions, promote the use of renewable energy and reducing reliance on fossil fuels.
+A key strategy to mitigate climate change is to work to minimise greenhouse gas emissions – this includes working with industry and big business to reduce emissions; promote the use of renewable energy; and reducing our reliance on fossil fuels.

 The Nationals WA are committed to:

-- Assisting communities and businesses adapt to climate change and manage any potential economic and social costs.
+- Assisting our communities and businesses adapt to climate change, and manage any potential economic and social costs

 Water security in our drying climate is vital for the growth of our regions – to provide quality drinking water as well as ensuring businesses and farms can maximise their potential.